Structural Geology @ Hamilton College

 Datascience for field geologists

 An exciting new frontier for structural geology and other field-based geologic disciplines is the emergence of large, open-source databases for geologic data.
-I have been working on the StraboSpot digital data system development team for the past two years, designing the next generation of iOS field tools and helping to lead testing field trips with experts to get feedback and input from the broader community.
+I have long been involved in the StraboSpot digital data system, and continue to help drive this project forward, including testing field trips with experts to get feedback and input from the broader community.